-England following the Norman Conquest in 1066 they brought their family name with them.
-They lived in Kent.
+When the ancestors of the Huskey family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
+They lived in Wiltshire.
 Their name, however, generally derives from the name of the area of Houssaye in the Seine-Maritime region of Normandy.
 Another equally valid but less common derivation shows that some in some cases the name finds its roots in the word hussey, which was a Old English nickname for a woman who was the head of her own household.
-Although this word has since become an insult, no such pejorative connotations existed until the 17th century.
+"The surname is not to be associated with the modern meaning of hussy."

 Early Origins of the Huskey family

 The surname Huskey was first found in the Domesday Book of 1086 where early Latin spellings of the name prevailed.
 Walter Hosed, William Hostus were both registered at that time.